datacarpentry/sql-socialsci/_episodes/09-Joins.md

 | 10	|335|
 | 11	|53|

-What we would really like would be to have the **text** values of the voting intentions to make the resuults more readable.
+What we would really like would be to have the **text** values of the voting intentions to make the results more readable.

 We can achieve this by joining the Question1 table with the SN7577 table.